andrewchungxam/CosmosDBFromSwift/README.md

 You can also access CosmosDB with a MasterKey string - this MasterKey would be something you'd not want in your mobile client app, instead in your Azure App Service (ie the middeleware).
 And as a next step, you can futher secure that, via KeyVault which has additional logging and security features.

-One of the ideas you'll see recurring is that you want to avoid coding confidential strings in your moible apps -- in case malicious actors get access to your phone/app, decompile them, and having access to your confidential string.
+One of the ideas you'll see recurring below is that you want to avoid coding confidential strings into your mobile apps -- in case malicious actors get access to your phone/app, decompile them, and having access to your confidential string.

 ---------